The 12 PCI Requirements, plus resources to help address them.

 A note about SSL and early TLS web encryption: based on vulnerabilities in web encryption, the PCI Security Standards Council has released policy stating that you need to transition from SSL and early TLS to secure versions of TLS since June 30, 2018.

 Anti-virus software needs to be installed on all systems commonly affected by malware.
 Make sure anti-virus or anti-malware programs are updated on a regular basis to detect known malware.
 Maintaining an up-to-date anti-malware program will prevent known malware from infecting systems.

-Be sure you or your POS vendor are regularly running your software’s anti-virus scans.
+Be sure you or your POS vendor is regularly running your software’s anti-virus scans.

-You should also keep up to date on current and existing malware threats.
-Using outside sources, such as vendor/anti-virus threat feeds, merchants can find out about emerging malware and attacks on systems.
+You should also keep up-to-date on current and existing malware threats.
+Using outside sources, such as vendor/anti-virus threat feeds, merchants can learn about emerging malware and attacks on systems.
 Then you can configure systems to alert and report on suspicious activity, such as new files added to known malware directories or unauthorized access attempts.

 Applications will never be perfect, which is why manufacturers frequently release updates to patch security holes.
 These patch updates can also be time sensitive.
 Once a hacker knows they can get through a security hole, they pass that knowledge on to the hacker community, which will then exploit the weakness until the patch has been updated.